 Several of the early chroniclers who recorded these events refer to a betrothal brokered to make peace and a betrayal that then destroyed the peace.
 Some go back a step further and speak of a brawl at a banquet, an injury done, and a cry for retribution, which resulted in the negotiated betrothal.

 But one of them, the earliest, says it all began when a jester snatched a plate of food away from two knights.
-This enraged one of them, and a third knight, who was of the opposing political faction, took advantage of the moment to insult the furious knight.
+One of them was enraged, and a third knight, who was of the opposing political faction, took advantage of the moment to insult the furious knight.
 A fight ensued, resulting in an injury to one of the knights.
-The injury in turn led to the ill-fated betrothal.
+That injury in turn led to the ill-fated betrothal.

 And nobody ever says another word about the jester.
 I couldn’t help wondering: Who was he?
 Who paid him?
 How did he feel about the brouhaha that followed his prank?
 Was he in any danger?
-(It seemed likely that he was, if the knight was enraged, since knights tend to be armed with sharp objects and know how to use them.)
-What did this do to his career?
+It seemed likely that he was, if the knight was enraged, since knights tend to be armed with sharp objects and know how to use them.
+What did this incident do to his career?

 So one reason I chose to write from the jester’s point of view was to satisfy my curiosity.
 To think it through and try to see what I could figure out about this man, who was real, who did work as a jester in that year of 1216, and who we know absolutely nothing else about because almost nobody thought he was worth mentioning.
 What would his life have been like?
 What would have been the personal consequences for him of snatching that plate of food?
 What – or who – caused him to do it?
 Did he think it was a good idea?
 Did he have any choice?

 It seemed to me in so many ways that it was the jester’s story to tell.
 Seen through his eyes, it would be very different than just another tale of two squabbling nobles and their factions.
 I was off and running, looking for answers.
-Finding some, making up others.
-(That’s why it’s historical fiction.
-I’m not claiming that I’ve rediscovered this obscure man of so many centuries ago – only that my version of what happened is plausible.)
+Finding some, making up others, because it is, after all, historical fiction.
+I’m not claiming that I’ve rediscovered this obscure man of so many centuries ago – only that my version of what happened is plausible.

 Performers appeal to me, because I’m a musician.
 I play various medieval and Renaissance instruments, and I’ve been the leader of a group of musicians in a historical reenactment group.
 We’ve played at feasts, Renaissance faires, tourneys, and the like.
 And I know a little something of what it feels like to have to make it all up as you go along.

 I’ve been told by the organizer of an event, “This is a very laid-back, relaxed situation.
 You’re on at 7:32.”
-(Our group’s idea of “relaxed” was more along the lines of “We’re probably playing sometime after dinner.
+(Our group’s idea of “relaxed” was more along the lines of “I think we’re supposed to be playing sometime after dinner.
 Anybody remember what we’re doing?”)